Alexey2257/cold_emails_gpt/README.md

 # README

+For local test I will provide master key in email

 ## Some notes:
 - used scaffold for fast prototyping
 - nice that Rails 8 has Github actions integration out of box!